CommWebTeam/gen_dw_format/table_formatter/README.md

 - the file for an HTML document with tables.
 - the tables to edit:
     - a selection for which tables to edit, which can be one of the following:
-        1. "only the tables listed below".
+        1. "Only the listed tables"
-        2. "all tables excluding those listed below"
+        2. "All tables except those listed"
-        3. "all tables"
+        3. "All tables"
     - If option 1 or 2 is selected above, you will have to fill in the textbox with the comma-separated values of the indices for the tables to include / exclude.
 These are the positions the tables appear in from the start of the document, beginning at 0.
 For example, if you want to exclude the first 2 tables, then you would select "all tables excluding the following", and enter "0,1" into the textbox.
 - the actions to apply and how to apply them:
     - actions to apply on a cell.
 So far, the following actions have been implemented: